B2B ecommerce is the process of marketing and selling products between two businesses online.

-Nonetheless, Content Marketing Institute’s 2017 B2B Report found that social media was the third “most critical” tactic B2B marketers are using:
+Nonetheless, Content Marketing Institute’s 2020 B2B Report found that social media was the leading organic content distribution channel B2B marketers are using:

-While social media may not work for direct sales in B2B, it is a powerful source for both outreach as well as creating the kind of consensus that B2B decision making necessitates.
+While social media may not work for direct sales in B2B, it is a powerful source for both outreach and creating the kind of consensus that B2B decision-making necessitates.
 Why?
 Because consensus is about people, and people connect with people.

-In the next trend, we’ll look at a real-world example of how to form those relationships.
-For now, rest assured that effective social selling—creating native content for multi-channel marketing—only requires salespeople (or brands) to invest 5-10% of their time actively engaging one-on-one.
+In the next practice, we’ll look at a real-world example of how to form those relationships.
+For now, rest assured that effective social selling—creating native content for multi-channel marketing—only requires salespeople (or brands) to invest 5% to 10% of their time actively engaging one-on-one.